chainloop-dev/chainloop/app/cli/README.md

 # Command Line Interface (CLI)

-This Command Line Interface (CLI) is a local client that's used for two purposes
+This Command Line Interface (CLI) is a local client that's used for two purposes:

 a) Operator [Management Tasks](https://docs.chainloop.dev/getting-started/workflow-definition)